total patient visits

 Building new spaces to improve care

-The Stollery Children’s Hospital Foundation is fundraising for several exciting projects for the Hospital: a $6.5 million fundraising campaign to bring integrated, clinical mental health services to the Stollery emergency department; a $5 million campaign to fully renovate and expand The Beach, including an outdoor play area; and a $13 million campaign for the relocation and expansion of the pediatric surgical clinic.
+The Stollery Children’s Hospital Foundation is fundraising for several exciting projects for the Hospital: a $6.5 million fundraising campaign to bring integrated, clinical mental health services to the Stollery emergency department; a $5 million campaign to fully renovate and expand The Beach, including an outdoor play area; and a $13 million campaign for the relocation and expansion of the paediatric surgical clinic.
 All three of these are multi-year fundraising campaigns.

 Did you know: